kubeflow/website/content/en/docs/pipelines/sdk/sdk-overview.md

 workflow, including all of the *components* that make up the steps in the workflow and how the components interact with each other.

+**Note**: The SDK documentation here refers to [Kubeflow Pipelines with Argo](https://github.com/kubeflow/pipelines) which is the default.
-**Note**: Kubeflow Pipelines uses [Argo](https://argoproj.github.io/projects/argo) as the default workflow engine.
-If you wan to run your pipelines on a [Tekton](https://tekton.dev/) backend follow the instructions for [Kubeflow Pipelines SDK for Tekton](/docs/pipelines/sdk/pipelines-with-tekton).
+If you are running [Kubeflow Pipelines with Tekton](https://github.com/kubeflow/kfp-tekton) instead, please follow the [Kubeflow Pipelines SDK for Tekton](/docs/pipelines/sdk/pipelines-with-tekton) documentation.

 ## SDK packages